masogit/amb-doc/docs/features/graph.md

 #### Link to a view

-Attach a graph with a view, then allow to click an element.
-There is a page will popup and show records list as filtered result.
+Attach a graph with a view, then you can click an element.
+A page will pop up and show records list as filtered result.
 Here is a simple rule when you provide AQL:

-> **The column is selected as label in Graph designer, that name will be as a condition filter pass to view**
+> **The column is selected as label in Graph designer, that name will be used as a condition filter passed to view**

 For example:
 ```